 - injury-related information, specifically, who was injured (employee, responder, student, general public), injury type, medical outcome and uses of personal protective equipment.

 The NTSIP program is funded by the Agency for Toxic Substances and Disease Registry (ATSDR) and consists of three parts.
 ATSDR administers the National Database and Assessment of Chemical Exposures program at the federal level.
-State-based surveillance is conducted in New York and six other states (Louisiana, North Carolina, Oregon, Tennessee, Utah and Wisconsin).
+State-based surveillance is conducted by New York and other ATSDR State Partners.